Prescribed drugs and medicines

-If you have a certain condition you may be able to apply for the Long Term Illness Scheme.
+If you have certain conditions, you may be able to apply for the Long Term Illness Scheme.
 Under the scheme, you can get free drugs, medicines and medical and surgical appliances for the treatment of that condition.

 Health Amendment Act Card

 If you contracted Hepatitis C directly or indirectly through the administration of blood products or transfusions, you can get drugs and medicines using the Health Amendment Act Card.